lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 oracle reports a more recent epoch, we erase the current reporting (even if it did not reach a quorum) and move to the new epoch.

+The important note here is that when we remove an oracle (with `removeOracleMember`), we also need to remove her vote from the currently accepted reports.
+As of now, we do not keep a mapping between members and their reports, we just clean all existing reports and wait for the remaining oracles to push the same epoch again.

 One more to note here is that we only allow the first epoch of the frame for reporting (`_epochId.mod(epochsPerFrame) == 0`).
 This is done to prevent a malicious oracle from spoiling the quorum by continuously reporting a new epoch.